-Uncover the drain's lid.
-If the French drain attached to a gutter downspout, you'll have to remove the downspout from the drain's entry point.
+- Uncover the drain's lid.
+If the French drain is attached to a gutter downspout, you'll have to remove the downspout from the drain's entry point.

 Contact Mr. Rooter for Your French Drain Needs

 If it's been more than a couple of years since you've had the drainage of your greater Syracuse home inspected, schedule a French drain inspection appointment with Mr. Rooter.
-We offer installation, cleaning, repair and maintenance of French drains.
-Call us at 315-472-1203 or request a job estimate via our online form.
+We offer installation, cleaning, repair, and maintenance of French drains.
+Call us or request a job estimate via our online form.